torrust/torrust-index-gui/docs/index.md

 You only need to follow the instructions and run `npx update-browserslist-db@latest`.

-If you want to run the frontend like int production you can run the following command.
+If you want to run the Index GUI like int production you can run the following command.

 ```s
 npm run build && npm run preview